dart-lang/site-www/src/codelabs/iterables.md

 {{site.alert.secondary}}
   **Quick review:**
   * The elements of an `Iterable` must be accessed sequentially.
-  * The easiest way to iterate through all the elements is using a `for-in loop`.
+  * The easiest way to iterate through all the elements is using a `for-in` loop.
   * You can use the `first` and `last` getters to get the first and last elements.
   * You can also find the first element that matches a condition with `firstWhere()`.
   * You can write test predicates as expressions, blocks, or functions.